 I’ll stop here and explain those edges that I kept epoxy off of when applying the glass to the side panels.
 The best epoxy joint is one between two pieces of raw wood.
 The bare spot on the bottom of the panel will go against the raw edge of the shelves.
 On top the raw edge will be kept together with some glass tape on the inside once the hull is right side up.
 We’ll keep it in place using temporary screws.

-[This time the “we” is my wife, Becky and me.
+[This time the “we” is my wife, Becky, and me.
 There are many tasks I just couldn’t handle by myself and she was a great helper, not just helping hold things, but offering some great suggestions and pointing out where I was about to forget a step or something.
-When it gets right down to it, it’s really the two of us building this thing.]
+When it gets right down to it, it’s really the two of us building the boat.]

 Below, the panels are all hung on one side and you can see a vertical board mid-way down the side.
 That is where we had to glue the scarfed ends together.
 Builders have approached the installation of the sides in various ways.
 Some have started at the stern, some at the bow.
 Some have hung nearly all one side a single panel, while others like us have broken the side panels down into at least two sections.